Shark Navigator Pro

 |Accessory / Part||Replacement Frequency||Replacement Cost|

 That said, I think the manufacturer’s recommended replacement schedule may be a bit aggressive.
-If you only replace the foam filter (washing it ever 3-4 months) and dusting Genie pad annually (once per year) and the HEPA filter and rolling brush every other year that brings the annual maintenance costs down to around $25.
+I think replacing the foam foam filters and dusting pads annually, and replacing the HEPA filter and brushroll every 2 years, is sufficient for most users.

 All vacuum cleaner reviews on Modern Castle are put through our standard noise test.
 For this test, we use a sound meter to measure noise in terms of decibel level approximately 3′ away from the vacuum.